 Biblical Counseling Concern #7.
 Shrier’s investigative reporting approach relies on co-belligerent research—only quoting those who agree with her.
 I suppose this is fine if all you want to read are views that agree with Shrier.
 But I believe fair and balance research is better/more honest.
 I’ve written more about the problems and pitfalls of the use of co-belligerent research here: Biblical Counseling and Scientific Research.
 Many other reviewers have critiqued Shrier’s research methodology, including here, here, and here.

 Biblical Counseling Concern #8.
 Would biblical counselors approve of her investigative reporting research approach if Shrier penned a 250-page book only quoting people who are against biblical counseling and only presenting 250 pages of negatives about biblical counseling?
-I know biblical counselors have not appreciated when The Roys Report and her investigative reporters have presented completely negative reviews of biblical counseling such as here.
+I know some biblical counselors have not appreciated when The Roys Report and her investigative reporters have presented completely negative reviews of biblical counseling such as here.

 Biblical Counseling Concern #9.
 In several occurrences that I’ve seen already, she misrepresents people she quotes.
 One author has already written that Shrier used her research incorrectly.